 There may be other risks, depending on your specific medical condition.
 Be sure to discuss any concerns with your doctor before the procedure.

 You should discuss all the risks and benefits of the procedure with your doctor.
-He or she will probably instruct you to not eat or drink anything after the midnight before surgery.
+He or she will probably tell you to not eat or drink anything after the midnight before surgery.
 If you usually take medicines in the morning, ask your doctor if you can take them with a sip of water.

 Your healthcare team may ask you to stop taking any medicines that thin your blood several days before the procedure.
 If you take medicines for diabetes, ask your doctor to help you adjust your dose around your surgery.
 Let your doctor know about: